ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

   Source model [$CTOOLS/share/models/crab.xml]
   Source model output file [crab_results.xml]

-You will recognise that ctlike runs much faster in unbinned mode compared to binned mode.
+You will recognise that :ref:`ctlike` runs much faster in unbinned mode compared to binned mode.
 This is understandable as the selected event list contains only 6127 events, while the binned counts cube we used before had 200 x 200 x 20 = 800000 pixels.
 As unbinned maximum likelihood fitting loops over the events (while binned maximum likelihood loops over the pixels),